bguan/plmcbbox/README.md

-# Pytorch Lightning Multi-Category Object Detection with Bounding Boxes Exploration
+# Multi-Category Object Detection with Bounding Boxes Exploration

 ## How to use

-Empty for now.
+* Launch Jupter lab, open the Pytorch Lightning or FastAI based notebook and run!